cookie99999/6502/README.md

 - Add a PS/2 keyboard interface (easily done with an ATTiny and one of the VIA ports)
 - Currently in progress: use a Raspberry Pi Pico 2 as a video coprocessor to provide VGA output, as well as handling a microSD card for mass storage
 - Once all of the above are done, design and manufacture a PCB to replace my wire-wrapped protoboard

+I've used and modified ideas from many sources, notably Ben Eater, Garth Wilson, Daryl Rictor, Grant Seale, and many users and articles on the 6502.org forum.